kappapiana/script/README.md

 ## Future

 Some of these scripts may one day have a life of their own.
 Others are just quick & dirty stuff I need without much care as to how they are made.
 The ones mentioned above have received some more attention and are good candidates to go around.
+Pretty cool, ain't it?

 ## Environment